SpecFlowOSS/SpecFlowWiki/FeatureContext.md

 ##FeatureContext.FeatureInfo

 The FeatureInfo is a bit more elaborative than the ScenarioInfo, but it works in the same manner:

-`
+In the .feature file:
         Scenario: Showing information of the feature
 	  When I execute any scenario in the feature
 	  Then the FeatureInfo contains the following information
 		| Field          | Value                               |
 		| Tags           | showUpInScenarioInfo, andThisToo    |
 		| Title          | FeatureContext features             |
 		| TargetLanguage | CSharp                              |
 		| Language       | en-US                               |
 		| Description    | In order to                         |

-'
-'
+and in the step definition:
         private class FeatureInformation
         {
             public string Title { get; set; }